Save Babbinswood Farm

 On the farm in 2025:

-• a pioneering cow-calf ethical dairy herd with exceptional animal welfare – one of very few in the UK
+• a rare cow-calf dairy herd with exceptional animal welfare – one of very few types of this type of dairy left in the UK, where calves are kept with their mums and surplus milk shared to reduce stress and produce highly nutritional organic milk

 • a direct sale farm shop and delivery service, specialising in organic meat, fruit, and vegetables